biomed-AI/GraphSite/README.md

 Set `--msa evo` to use only evolutionary features (PSSM + HMM) as MSA information (might causes large performance drop); Set `--msa both` to use the full version of GraphSite, which is the default option.

 # Dataset and model
-We provide the datasets, the pre-predicted structures, and the pre-trained models here for those interested in reproducing our paper.
+We provide the datasets, the pre-predicted structures, the single representations, and the pre-trained models here for those interested in reproducing our paper.
 The datasets used in this study (DNA_Train_573, DNA_Test_129 and DNA_Test_181) are stored in ./Dataset/ in fasta format.
 The AlphaFold2-predicted structures of the proteins in these three datasets are also in ./Dataset/.
 The AlphaFold2 single representations of the proteins can be found in [here](https://drive.google.com/file/d/1qCbqAncR1k6IXmTIPhaLEyWxuk1Wy-z-/view?usp=sharing).